jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

             if (it) "background-color: lightgreen;"
             else "opacity: 0.5; background-color: lightgrey;"
         })
-        +"Some important content"
+        +"Important content"
     }
 }
 ```

 ### Avoid Flicker Effects with Reactive Styling

-To set an initial CSS class (or any other attribute) immediately (for example to avoid flicker effects caused by the delay
+To immediately set any attribute like initial CSS classes (for example to avoid flicker effects caused by the delay
 of the first value becoming available on the flow), the respective attribute-method must be called twice.
 First with the static value that should be set immediately, then with the `Flow` that provides the dynamic values: